openzipkin/zipkin/zipkin-server/README.md

 # zipkin-server
-zipkin-server is a [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application, packaged as an executable jar.
-You need JRE 8+ to start zipkin-server.
+Zipkin Server is a Java 1.8+ service, packaged as an executable jar.

-Span storage and collectors are configurable.
-By default, storage is in-memory, the http collector (POST /api/v2/spans endpoint) is enabled, and the server listens on port 9411.
+Span storage and collectors are [configurable](#configuration).
+By default, storage is in-memory, the HTTP collector (POST /api/v2/spans endpoint) is enabled, and the server listens on port 9411.

+Zipkin Server is implemented with [Armeria](https://github.com/line/armeria).
+While it uses [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) internally, Zipkin Server should not be considered a normal Spring Boot application.

+**Custom servers are not supported**

 ## Quick-start